sagnik3788/FlavorFleet/CONTRIBUTING.md

 ## Getting Help

-If you have questions or need assistance with the contribution process, feel free to reach out to our [community on Discord](https://.com/discord).
+If you have questions or need assistance with the contribution process, feel free to reach out to our maintainers.
 We're here to help and support you throughout the journey.

 ## Code of Conduct